 Competitive eaters can overcome this reflex by training their stomachs to expand, often by drinking larger and larger amounts of water in short periods of time.
 Eventually even peristalsis, the muscle movements that push food along through the digestive tract, can be stalled allowing for larger food intake.

-The above results were witnessed firsthand in an anecdotal study for National Geographic (published in the Journal of Roentgenology).
+The above results were witnessed firsthand in an anecdotal study for National Geographic ( opens in a new windowpublished in the Journal of Roentgenology).
 Doctors observed what happened to the stomach of a competitive eater versus a “control,” a man described as just having a “healthy appetite.”
-In describing the technique employed by the competitive eater, Dr Marc Levine, a gastrointestinal radiologist and a co-author on the study told Time, “This was not some inherent skill he had since he was a child.
+In describing the technique employed by the competitive eater, Dr Marc Levine, a gastrointestinal radiologist and a co-author on the study opens in a new windowtold Time, “This was not some inherent skill he had since he was a child.
 For many months he would practice by eating larger and larger volumes of food.”

 2. Work out your jaw muscles